programmingkitchen/bell-labs-vote/README.md

 # Summary

 - Voting app for use as a demo for Demo.
+Test.

 ## References